NoroffFEU/development-platforms/Firebase-Case-Study.md

 ## Closed Source

-Open Source components from Firebase include SDKs, libraries and samples, all posted on their Github.
+Although Firebase is not open source, many of its features are.
+This is done for increased transparency and to build a stronger developer community.
+Open source components from Firebase include SDKs, libraries, and samples, all posted on their GitHub page.
 Unless you plan to build something that outlives or rivals Google, I will not personally worry about Firebase´s closed source.
 Very large companies may however benefit from building their infrastructure using open-source alternatives, to ensure independence.

 ## Only NoSQL Database